 But, the expense of the Prince of Wales’s lifestyle massively outpaced his income.
 By 1795, he was in debt to the tune of £630,000 (that’s about £8 billion in today’s money).
 Parliament voted the spendthrift an annual income of £50,000 (worth about £6 million today), but that wasn’t nearly enough to cover his regular expenses.

 For a man with such a flippant and self-indulgent character he surprisingly developed a deep affection for one of his playmates, Maria Fitzherbert.
 Prince George was infatuated with her but she had a number of problems that made it impossible for her to marry a future king.

 Mrs. Fitzherbert was six years older than the prince who was so smitten that he threatened to kill himself if she didn’t accept the gift of a ring.
 Of course, she didn’t want royal blood on her hands so accepted the present, which Prince George took to mean they were betrothed.
-She was eager for the liaison that immediately took off for the Continent.
+She was so eager for the liaison that she immediately took off for the continent.
 George had her tracked down and brought back to begin a life of married bliss with him.

 A clergyman was found who was willing to join the couple in holy matrimony and, in doing so, risk being prosecuted for treason.
 The wedding took place in total secrecy on December 15, 1785, so it wasn’t long before rumours started circulating.

 An Acceptable Marriage for the Prince Regent